 - New blood pressure targets

-You may also order this booklet by usin gthis special Order Form.
-Send this form by email, with your contact details to KCAT@kidney.org.au - overseas order are not available.
+You may also order this booklet by using this Order Form>.
+Email with your contact details to KCAT@kidney.org.au - overseas order are not available.

-Join our Kidney Community today - to receive our monthly Kidney Community News which brings you clinical and non clinical information from the kidney world and updates on our professional programs.
-Subscribe via email to firstname.lastname@example.org providing your name, professional details, city, state, country and interest in CKD.
+Receive our monthly Kidney Community News> which brings you clinical and non clinical information from the kidney world and updates on our professional programs.
+Subscribe via email to email@example.com providing your name, professional details, city, state, country and interest in CKD.

-CKD in Australia I Kidney Check Australia Taskforce (KCAT) I NEW GFR Calculator (CKD-EPI formula)
+CKD in Australia I Kidney Check Australia Taskforce (KCAT) I GFR Calculator (CKD-EPI formula)

-I QKidney® Risk Assessment I CVD Risk Calculator I Kidney Health Resourcess> I Organ Donation
+QKidney® Risk Assessment I CVD Risk Calculator I Kidney Health Resources> I Organ Donation